Disney to cut 7,000 jobs in Iger’s company ‘transformation’ - NewsBreak

 LOS ANGELES (AP) — The Walt Disney Co. said Wednesday it will cut about 7,000 jobs as part of a “significant transformation” announced by CEO Bob Iger.

-The job cuts amount to about 3% of the entertainment’s global workforce and was announced Wednesday after Disney reported quarterly results that topped Wall Street’s forecasts.
+The job cuts amount to about 3% of the entertainment’s global workforce and were announced Wednesday after Disney reported quarterly results that topped Wall Street’s forecasts.

 Iger returned as CEO in November following a challenging two-year tenure by his handpicked successor, Bob Chapek.
 The company says the job reductions are part of a targeted $5.5 billion cost savings across the company.
 As of Oct.
 1, Disney employed 220,000 people, of which about 166,000 worked in the U.S. and 54,000 internationally.

-In its latest results, solid growth at Disney’s theme parks helped offset tepid performance in its video streaming and movie business.
+In its latest results, solid growth at Disney’s theme parks helped offset tepid performance in its video streaming and movie business.eBay latest tech company to announce layoffs

 Disney said Wednesday that it earned $1.28 billion, or 70 cents per share, in the three months through Dec.
 31. That compares with net income of $1.1 billion, or 60 cents per share, a year earlier.